MicrosoftDocs/win32/desktop-src/printdocs/verify-a-certificate-supports-a-digest-method.md

 ---
-Description: This topic describes how to verify that the system supports a digest method. ms.assetid: dd1b53cd-66b9-46b3-89ad-ee84b4690e1e
+description: This topic describes how to verify that the system supports a digest method. ms.assetid: dd1b53cd-66b9-46b3-89ad-ee84b4690e1e
 title: Verify the System Supports a Digest Method ms.topic: article